-Within the 3,670 acres of Harpers Ferry National Historical Park, there are many places to explore, learn, and enjoy.
-This page describes areas of the park, links to more information, and features an interactive map of Lower Town.
+Within the 3,500 acres of Harpers Ferry National Historical Park, there are many places to explore, learn, and enjoy.
+This page describes areas of the park and links to more information.
+If you have any questions, please contact us at 304-535-6029 or email us.

 Camp Hill is an area of the park that encompasses armory, Civil War, and civil rights stories.
 Visitors can drive there directly or hike to the area from Lower Town along the Appalachian Trail.
 If taking the hike, stop by Jefferson Rock to take in the scenery before exploring the former Storer College campus or visiting the Appalachian Trail Conservancy.